Orvis: Conservation programs

 Orvis's conservation activism began with Charles Orvis's work in fisheries conservation and management in the late 19th century and has continued since.
 Leigh Perkins continued with conservationism as a company value, donating to wildlife organizations before such practices were widespread.
 In 1994 Perkins was recognized for his efforts when he received the Chevron Corporation's Chevron Conservation Award for lifetime achievements in conservation.

-Since 1994, Orvis has annually donated five percent of its pretax profits to conservation projects in cooperation with the Atlantic Salmon Federation, Nature Conservancy, National Fish and Wildlife Foundation, the Ruffed Grouse Society, and Trout Unlimited among others.
+The company's corporate mission statement includes an economic and ethical mandate to support conservation projects and organizations.
+Since the 1960s, Orvis has championed the protection of the Battenkill River and other natural waterways.
+Since the 1970s, Orvis has annually donated five percent of its pretax profits to conservation projects in cooperation with the Atlantic Salmon Federation, The Nature Conservancy, National Fish and Wildlife Foundation, the Ruffled Grouse Society, and Trout Unlimited among others.